Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Plan Desert Activities Around Heat

-Red Rock Canyon, Valley of Fire, and other desert areas can get extremely hot.
+Red Rock Canyon, Valley of Fire, Lake Mead, and other desert areas can get extremely hot.
 Go early, bring water, wear sun protection, and avoid pushing outdoor activities during peak heat.

 Do Not Treat Lake Tahoe as a Quick Vegas Side Trip